scanf13ld/jscalculator/README.md

    A user may create an event that repeats weekly, monthly, or yearly.
 They may specify how many times it should repeat (including the first instance of itself).

-3. Icon tags:
+3. Filter by tag:

+   A user may choose to filter the events by their specific tags with the filter bar.

+4. Design

-   We added tags for each event.
+   Icon tags: We added tags for each event.
 Each tag is associated with an icon that displays on the day of the event.

-4. Popup window for day:

-   We dedcided to mimic the apple calendar app and just display some sort of indication that there is an event on a certain day (in our case an icon per event), and the user may   click on each day to see a popup window detailing the events for the day.
+   Popup window for day: We dedcided to mimic the apple calendar app and just display some sort of indication that there is an event on a certain day (in our case an icon per event), and the user may   click on each day to see a popup window detailing the events for the day.